 What does Zero Hunger look like?

-There are five key pillars in the ZHC vision:
+There are five key elements in the ZHC vision:

 1. Zero stunted children less than 2 years

 2. 100% access to adequate food all year round

 4. 100% increase in smallholder productivity and income

 WFP exists to end hunger.
 Working with our partners in the UN, it is our mission.
 In fact, our work around the world contributes to each of the five elements of the Zero Hunger Challenge.
 If you look at the four objectives in our strategic plan, you will see how they each help achieve the broad vision of zero hunger.